aiman-al-masoud/cinciarellang/README.md

 To build it on your favorite *nix system, run the `./build.sh` script.
 You'll want to have the Java ≥11 SDK installed.
 You can then run the interpreter from the (newly generated) `dist/` directory.

 ## Contributing 🤝
-If you find a bug and want to fix it, or if you have an idea for a new feature and you implement it, please feel free to open up a pull-request.
+If you find a bug and want to fix it, or if you have an idea for a new awesome feature and you implement it, please feel free to open up a pull-request.
 I don't guarantee that it will be immediately merged into main, but I will definitely read it and tell you my opinion.